YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 # Facial Recognition Program

 ## Introduction
-- This project is part of the senior design of the following title:
+- This project is part of the senior design project:

 >**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**